-Students are to arrive at school no earlier than 7:00 a.m. and report to their assigned gymnasium; Grade 6 - Gym 1, Grade 7 - Gym 2, and Grade 8 - Gym 3.
-Students may report to the cafeteria to participate in the breakfast program at approximately 7:10 a.m.
+Students are to arrive at school no earlier than 7:00 a.m.
+Doors to the building will be opened at 7:10 a.m., earlier in the event of inclement weather conditions and report to their assigned gymnasium; Grade 6 - Gym 1, Grade 7 - Gym 2, and Grade 8 - Gym 3.
+Students may report to the cafeteria to participate in the breakfast program at 7:10 a.m.
 Students are to remain in either of these locations until 7:25 a.m. when they will be allowed to enter the hallways and prepare for their first hour class.
 Students are to be out of the building by 3:00 p.m. each day.
 Exceptions to these times are athletic practices, other extracurricular activity practice, detentions or tutoring.
-In the event COVID-19 protocols are still in place, students will report to their first hour classroom if not participating in the breakfast program.